Why consider speedometer conversion?

 If you always travel with your sat nav on, you could just use the speed display on this.

 You can buy a removable speedometer that reads in MPH.
+Most of these use GPS to work out the vehicle speed, although some can plug in to the OBD port.

 There are lots of options for seeing your speed in mph in Japanese import cars, each with advantages and disadvantages.